Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Projective -manifolds with a parallel tractor split cross product

-We have that $N\setminus M=\mathcal{Z}(\tau)$, where $\mathcal{Z}(\tau)$ denotes the zero locus of $\tau$.
-It follows that if $g$ has Riemannian signature then $N\setminus M=\emptyset$, as in that case $H_{AB}$ is positive definite (see e.g.\ \nn{Hform}) while $X$ is nowhere zero.
-Let us now assume $N\setminus M\neq \emptyset$ which implies that we are in a case of signature $(2,4)$ (or $(3,3)$ in the nearly para-K\"ahler case), without loss of generality.
+We have that $\partial M=\mathcal{Z}(\tau)$, where $\mathcal{Z}(\tau)$ denotes the zero locus of $\tau$.
+It follows that $g$ cannot have Riemannian signature, as if it were to have Riemannian signature then $H_{AB}$ would be positive definite (see e.g.\ \nn{Hform}) while $X$ is nowhere zero.
+Thus we may assume that the metric has signature $(2,4)$ (or $(3,3)$ in the nearly para-K\"ahler case), without loss of generality.
 Using the nondegeneracy of $H$ it is straightforward to show that, for any connection $\overline{\nabla}\in {\bf p}$, $\overline{\nabla} \tau (x)\neq 0$ at all points $x$ in the zero locus $\mathcal{Z}(\tau)$ of $\tau$; see the proof of Theorem 12 in \cite{CapGo-projC}.
-Thus $\mathcal{Z}(\tau)$ is a smooth codimension-1 submanifold of $N$ and it follows that we are in the first case of the Theorem with $\mathcal{Z}(\tau)=\partial N$.
-By \cite[Theorem 12]{CapGo-projC} it follows that $g$ is projectively compact of order 2, that the conformal tractor bundle on $\partial N$ may be identified with the restriction to $\partial N$ of the projective tractor bundle, and that the conformal tractor connection is the pullback of the projective tractor connection.
-Thus $\Phi|_{\partial N}$ is a parallel tractor for the conformal structure on $\partial N$, and in particular its holonomy is contained in $\G_2^*$.
+By \cite[Theorem 12]{CapGo-projC} it follows that $g$ is projectively compact of order 2, that the conformal tractor bundle on $\partial M$ may be identified with the restriction to $\partial M$ of the projective tractor bundle, and that the conformal tractor connection is the pullback of the projective tractor connection.
+Thus $\Phi|_{\partial M}$ is a parallel tractor for the conformal structure on $\partial M$, and in particular its holonomy is contained in $\G_2^*$.
 So, the final conclusion follows from Theorem \ref{HSthm}. \end{proof}